aminekaabachi/blueprints/src/articles/unity-catalog-architecture-patterns.md

 Domain-Driven Design (DDD) offers a strategic approach to defining data domains by aligning technical systems with how the business actually operates.
 DDD segments complexity into Bounded Contexts—well-defined areas where data models, language, and ownership remain consistent.
 Each context reflects a shared understanding between business and technical teams, supported by a Ubiquitous Language that promotes clarity and collaboration across functions.

-{% include "components/excalidraw-ext.njk", url: "https://link.excalidraw.com/readonly/cKoEHEWHnncvNdGxsnv6", title: "Figure 2: Example of domain modeling for an energy company.", height: "300px" %}
+{% excalidraw "https://link.excalidraw.com/readonly/cKoEHEWHnncvNdGxsnv6",  "Figure 2: Example of domain modeling for an energy company.", "250px" %}

 DDD often aligns well with enterprises that are already domain-oriented or in the process of consolidating domains, offering a framework to bring structure and consistency to otherwise fragmented efforts.
 It reinforces broader initiatives in data governance, ownership, and platform modernization—resulting in a more business-aligned and future-ready data architecture.